cole-group/cole-group.github.io/_posts/2021-05-09-howtoblog.markdown

 The source for this blog may be found [here][blog-source].

 Feel free to suggest a blog post on any topic you like.
-It could be a summary of a paper (your's or other's) with code, tools or techniques that you use that others might find useful, or a piece of outreach writing.
+It could be a summary of a paper with code, computational tools or techniques that others might find useful, or a piece of outreach writing.
 Any length is absolutely fine.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.markdown` and includes the necessary front matter.
+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.markdown` and includes the necessary front matter (see the first 5 lines of the source for this post).

 You'll find this post in the `_posts` directory.
 Download or copy the raw source of this post to get an idea about how it works and use it as a template for writing your own.